Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Results

 The second largest singular value (28\% of the signal) shown in \Fig{\ref{figure:spectrum1}}(c) readily resembles an unshifted XUV ground state absorption with a large increase in absorption below the valence band maximum and suppression of the $4\rm{d}_{3/2}$ peak relative to the $4\rm{d}_{5/2}$.
-The increase in absorption below the VBM from the Te $4\rm{d}_{5/2}$ must be due to opening of states in the valence band, while the suppression of the $4\rm{d}_{3/2}$ peak comes from electrons populating the conduction band following excitation.
-The state filling/blocking contributions retrieved from the simple model agrees with the increase in absorption below the VBM in the second SVD vector as well as a decrease in the $4\rm{d}_{3/2}$ transition to the CB, respectively.
+The increase in absorption below the VBM from the Te $4\rm{d}_{5/2}$ must be due to opening of states in the valence band (holes), while the suppression of the $4\rm{d}_{3/2}$ peak comes from electrons populating the conduction band following excitation.
+The state filling/blocking contributions retrieved from the analytical model agrees with the increase in absorption below the VBM in the second SVD vector as well as a decrease in the $4\rm{d}_{3/2}$ transition to the CB, respectively.
 Nevertheless, this singular value consistent with hot carriers incorporates both the holes and electrons.
-We find a small contribution of excited state broadening in the SVD decomposition (\Fig{\ref{figure:spectrum1}}(d)) which agrees with the simple model.
+We find a small contribution of excited state broadening in the SVD decomposition (\Fig{\ref{figure:spectrum1}}(d)).
 Both phonons and electronic effects could give rise to broadening \cite{deGroot}, however, the relative contributions cannot be disentangled from the spectrum.
-While included for completeness in the SVD analysis, the excited state broadening is a minor effect that is not analyzed in more detail.